krvnsv/Learning-JavaScript/README.md

 # Learning-JavaScript
-Getting the feel of JS to see if its a suitable career path for me
+Getting the feel of JS

 ### 6.12.24
 Today i went over introduction to JavaScript and researched the language.